aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 - Try with Aubo env-6, where robot actually moves to learn the task
 - Try on door opening environment
 - Try other openai baselines envs to run the code
+- Changed n_cycles from 50 to 15
+- Changed n_batches from 40 to 15

 ## How to plot results:
 For one set of parameter values and for one DRL run, plot results using: